Schwitzd/schwitzd.me/content/posts/how-i-set-up-this-site.md

 * The links change colour on hover.
 * Social icons animate and change colour on hover
 * Removed the ugly underline for social icons in the footer
+* Removed haecoded blank space on the posts footer

 {{< gist Schwitzd 1a2f2b3fe7707c5fb0e43bdcea607525 >}}